-\spacing{2} Gravitational waves (GWs) from the binary neutron star (BNS) merger GW170817 were detected on 17 August 2017 at 12:41:04 (UT) by Advanced LIGO and Advanced Virgo.\cite{gw170817discovery}\, The event was rapidly localized to reside in a nearby galaxy at $40.7\,$Mpc\cite{Cantiello+2018}\, thanks to the identification of its electromagnetic counterpart across the spectrum ($\gamma$-rays to radio).\cite{Abbott+2017multimessenger}\, During the first $\sim 70$\,days, the electromagnetic spectrum of GW170817 consisted of a combination of thermal emission partially powered by the radioactive decay of heavy chemical elements freshly synthesized in the merger ejecta (i.e. the ``kilonova'') and non-thermal synchrotron emission dominating in the X-rays and radio bands.
-The spectrum and flux evolution of the kilonova emission from GW170817 was in agreement with theoretical predictions,\cite{Metzger+2017kilonova}\, demonstrating that mergers of neutron stars are one of the major sources of heavy elements in our Universe.
-Modeling of the UV-Optical-NIR thermal emission from the kilonova allowed estimates of the bulk velocities and masses of the slower-moving ejecta powering the kilonova: $v \sim 0.1$ -- $0.3c$ and total ejecta mass $M_{\rm{ej}} \sim 0.06\,\rm{M_{\odot}}$, carrying a kinetic energy of $\approx 10^{51}\,\rm{erg}$.\cite{Villar+2017combined,Cowperthwaite+2017EM,Drout+2017LC,Kilpatrick+2017,Arcavi_2018,Waxman+2018,Bulla+2019,Nicholl+2021}
+The binary neutron-star (BNS) merger GW\,170817 is the first celestial object from which both gravitational waves (GWs) and light have been detected \citep{Abbott+2017multimessenger}, enabling unprecedented insight on the pre-merger (GWs) and post-merger (light) physical properties of these phenomena (\citealt{MarguttiChornock2021,Nakar2020review} and references therein).
+GWs from GW\,170817 were detected on 17 August 2017 at 12:41:04 (UT) by Advanced LIGO and Advanced Virgo \citep{gw170817discovery}.
+The event was rapidly localized to reside in a nearby galaxy at a distance of $40.7\,$Mpc \citep{Cantiello+2018} thanks to the identification of its electromagnetic counterpart across the spectrum ($\gamma$-rays to radio, \citealt{Abbott+2017multimessenger}).
+During the first $\sim 70$\,days, the electromagnetic spectrum of GW\,170817 consisted of a combination of thermal emission partially powered by the radioactive decay of heavy chemical elements freshly synthesized in the merger ejecta (i.e. the ``kilonova'') and non-thermal synchrotron emission dominating in the X-ray and radio bands.
+The spectrum and flux evolution of the kilonova emission from GW\,170817 was in agreement with theoretical predictions \citep{Metzger+2017kilonova} demonstrating that mergers of neutron stars are one of the major sources of heavy elements in our Universe (e.g., \citealt{Rosswog+2018cosmicnucl}).
+Modeling of the UV-Optical-NIR thermal emission from the kilonova allowed estimates of the bulk velocities and masses of the slower-moving ejecta powering the kilonova: $v \sim 0.1$ -- $0.3c$ and total ejecta mass $M_{\rm{ej}} \sim 0.06\,\rm{M_{\odot}}$, carrying a kinetic energy of $\approx 10^{51}\,\rm{erg}$ \citep{Villar+2017combined,Cowperthwaite+2017EM,Drout+2017LC,Kilpatrick+2017,Arcavi_2018,Waxman+2018,Bulla+2019,Nicholl+2021}.